sunnynm/InsightUCSF/README.md

 ![](./Images/Methodology.PNG)

-We use Rapid Annomouys Keyword Extraction to extract the general keywords.
-Then we use word2vec and compare all the keywords extracted to a set of reference words that are important to the subtopic we are interested in.
-The cosine similarity distance to the closest refernce word is used as a score to determine if the word would be important to the subtopic of interest.
-After analyzing these words we set a threshold to keep the keywords we are isnterestd in and then use this keywords to cluster the documents using t-SNE
+We use Rapid Automatic Keyword Extraction to extract the general keywords.
+We then use word2vec and compare all the keywords extracted to a set of reference words that are important to the subtopic we are interested in.
+The cosine similarity to the closest reference word is used as a score to determine if the word would be important to the subtopic of interest.
+After analyzing these words we set a threshold to filter the keywords we are interested in and then use these keywords to cluster the documents using t-SNE.

 ### Requirements